Generative AI: A Worker’s Perspective

 Generative AI works through combining machine learning (ML) algorithms and vast amounts of training data.
 At the heart of generative AI are models like neural networks, specifically deep learning architectures.
 These networks are designed to mimic the brain’s functioning, including learning patterns, making predictions or generating new information based on prior inputs.

 Most generative AI models rely on unsupervised learning algorithms.
-Unlike supervised learning algorithms, which rely on labelled data to try to steer AI systems towards a desired output, unsupervised leaning algorithms require large amounts of unlabelled data to be fed into models.
+Unlike supervised learning algorithms, which rely on labelled data to try to steer AI systems towards a desired output, unsupervised learning algorithms require large amounts of unlabelled data to be fed into models.
 From this, generative AI systems

 learn to generate similar content without being explicitly programmed.
 In text-based AI, for instance, models are trained using vast datasets from books, websites, and articles.
 By analyzing this data, AI systems learn grammar, context, tone, and other nuanced aspects of language.